-Ask about the world’s best opera venues and most people mention the Wiener Staatsoper (Vienna State Opera House) in the same breath as La Scala or The Met…
+Ask about the world’s best opera venues and most people mention the Wiener Staatsoper (Vienna State Opera House) in the same breath as Paris or New York…

 - First opened in 1869

 - Heavily damaged in 1945, but reopened in 1955

 - Also home to the Vienna State Ballet and the Opernball

 The front of the Staatsoper looks out onto Vienna’s Ringstraßen boulevard, but relatively wide streets and open spaces surround the other sides, too.